-Child Struck By Foul Ball At Cubs-Astros Game
+Child Struck By Foul Ball At Cubs-Astros Game; Player Breaks Down In Tears

 Speaking with reporters following the game, Almora said, "As soon as I hit it, the first person I locked eyes on was her."
 He said the rest of the at-bat "was kind of a blur."

-"I had to try to keep my composure during that at-bat, but when that half-inning was over I just couldn't hold it anymore," he added.
+"I had to try to keep my composure during that at-bat, but when that half-inning was over, I just couldn't hold it anymore," he added.